VishokG/d3-data-visualization/README.md

 - The backend serves data from JSON files in `server/src/data/`.
 - The frontend uses Vite for fast development and hot reloading.
-- Update environment variables as needed in the respective config files.

 ## Scripts